RensterWeijde/Udacity/README.md

 # Udacity
 Udacity - Dog Breed Classifier

-Dear Harpreet,

-Here is the code that I'm working on.
 I have a couple of issues that I'm aware of:
 - training is still not working
 - not sure if my computer can handle the training without GPU
 - if I'm trying to use GPU (Udacity env in browser) I cannot access the data

-All tips welcome!

-Rens
+Udacity - RNN for script generation

+Issues I'm aware of:
+- dataloader does not work
+- not sure if I should use TensorDataset anywhere